NikitaVoitko/NikitaVoitko/README.md

 Software Developer 💎
 -------------

 Hi there!
-I’m Nikita, a Software Developer with a passion for developing and ensuring the quality of data applications, system integrations and backend development currently based in Munich, Germany.
+I’m Nikita, a highly skilled and experienced Team Lead in Data aphere with a passion for product growth and ensuring the quality of data applications, system integrations and backend development.
 With a diverse background in digital intelligence across various industries, I thrive on leveraging cutting-edge technologies to drive data-driven insights and efficiencies.
 Always learning new stuff and working on self-improvement.
 Feel free to reach out! 🐱

-* 🌍  I'm based in Munich
 * ✉️  You can contact me at [https://www.linkedin.com/in/nikita-voitko-865297108/](mailto:https://www.linkedin.com/in/nikita-voitko-865297108/)
-* 🚀  I'm currently working at [Data Insights](https://datainsights.de/de/)
+* 🚀  I'm currently working at [VTB](https://www.vtb.ru/)

 ![Alt Text](https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExZmw0c3h3a3V3djRjdnNtOG5wcDRqMnRkZmwyMG1jbWtjc2xwbWRzeCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/3oKIPnAiaMCws8nOsE/giphy.webp)